hectorgomez74343/mongo-db-example/README.md

-This is a copyrighted example that shows how to use Node JS, Express JS, and Mongo DB.
+This is a open source, free, take home with you, at no cost, no legal issue to clone example that shows how to use Node JS, Express JS, and Mongo DB.